A privacy focused note-taking and PKM setup

-With an overwhelmingly increasing number of productivity tools and note-taking applications on the market, it is becoming more and more difficult to settle on one particular application/workflow for taking notes.
-Over the years, I've tried many many setups for this: from pen and paper to completely offline solutions like txt files, VimWiki, Zettlr and MarkText, Joplin and SaaS products like this one and methods like Zettelkasten (this didn't work for my programming notes), I've tried a plethora of apps that are out there.
+With an overwhelmingly increasing number of productivity tools and note-taking applications on the market, it has become increasingly difficult to settle on one particular application/workflow for taking notes.
+Over the years, I've experimented with a wide range of setups, from pen and paper to completely offline solutions like txt files, VimWiki, Zettlr and MarkText, Joplin and SaaS products like Roam and methods like Zettelkasten (which didn't work for my programming notes).
 For the past few months, however, I've settled on a simple workflow that I'll explain below.

 First, let's look at the high level overview of what my notes consist of (yet).
 There are typically 3 kinds of notes that I take:

 - Snippets of code or information (notes from books: programming + non-fiction, courses, MOOCs, mathematics, pieces of objective information)